vk2diy/adxi/README.md

  * __improved design documentation__ to facilitate learning
  * __restores access to the project for modern KiCad__
  * __integrate known bug fixes__
- * __operates from a single USB-C cable__ for programming and power (DC-IN option), instead of batteries/charge controller, audio in, audio out, sound card.
+ * __operates from a single USB-C cable__ replacing the need for an MCU programming cable, a power cable, an audio input cable, an audio output cable, and a host computer sound card.
  * __broader power supply acceptance__ (USBC or any >6W ~12-36V nominal supply)
  * __full computer control__ (remove buttons/blinkenlights interface)
  * __improved filtering__